zhreshold/opencv-bootstrap/README.md

 Turn on static build is enough for windows, however, for linux for example, this flag has no effect.
 Let BUILD_SHARED_LIBS=OFF when building OpenCV.

 ##### OpenCV path in windows
-In traditional tutorials, they will tell you to add opencv build path to system PATH, so that you can run program against the dlls.
+In traditional tutorials, they tell you to add opencv build path to system PATH, so that you can run program against the dlls.

-The story is a little bit different here, to build the project, you don't even have to do that, the project will handle the opencv_dir from anywhere on disk as long as you set **CUSTOM_OPENCV_DIR**.
+The story is a little bit different here, to build the project, you don't even have to do that, the script will handle the opencv_dir from anywhere on disk as long as you set **CUSTOM_OPENCV_DIR**.

 - If you build using static library, after build, it is good to run anywhere.
 - If you build using dynamic library as usual, you have either **copy opencv_xxx.dll to the same directory** or **add opencv build dir to system PATH**, because the binary file need to 'see' the dlls.